 Online Payment Process: A process for the online payment module for the Barangay Treasurer was created.

 Terms and Policy Page: A page for terms and policy was created.

-The meeting concluded with a discussion on the progress made and a plan for future tasks and milestones.
+The meeting concluded with a discussion of the progress made and a plan for future tasks and milestones.